-3.5 Research outputs
+3.5 Research Outputs

 It is expected that the work of EPID staff, PI's, collaborators and funders in the setting up, collecting and maintaining study data is formally recognised.
-Specific arrangements for acknowledgements, publications and for ensuring the confidentiality of the data will be outlined in the access agreements.
+Specific arrangements for acknowledgements, publications and for ensuring the confidentiality of the data will be outlined in the access agreements and on the study websites.